adi3e08/adi3e08.github.io/_publications/2014-12-09-paper-title-number-2.md

 [View the project report here](http://adi3e08.github.io/files/Project_Report_1.pdf).

-Note : The general typesetting of the report, especially mathematical expressions could have been better.
+I realize that the typesetting in the above report, especially mathematical expressions and images could have been better.
 I was unaware of Latex at the time !